MetPX/sarracenia/doc/design/plan.rst

  10. ( *Waiting* ) **Manual sr_subscribe windows package**

+     Assigned to: Stéphane Charlebois

      A build environment with several windows vm's to build and test sr_subscribe packages. require an .msi package containing a nuitka compiled binary. a documented in a guide for building a sr_subscribe package manually.

+ 11. ( *Waiting* ) **User Initiated HTTPS Private Transfers: Alice to Bob**

+     Assigned to: Michel Grenier

- 11. ( *Waiting* ) **User Initiated HTTPS Private Transfers: Alice to Bob** In Contrast to weather data which is mostly public, in NRC, it would appear that most data transfers of interest are relatively private.
+     In Contrast to weather data which is mostly public, in NRC, it would appear that most data transfers of interest are relatively private.
 Just providing unrestricted access to data on a web server will not sufficient.